Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 • Teaching Foundations RPL module – for experienced teachers with substantial teaching experience who wish to engage with the Graduate Certificate in University Teaching Practice.

-Find everything you need to know about the Coordinating@UQ stream below.
+Learn about the Coordinating@UQ stream

 Course overview